What are the best carp baits available? You can catch carp on almost all edible food products.

 Choose your flavour over at Amazon here.

-Using Carp Pellets
+Best Carp Bait - Pellets

 Pellets are an incredible bait!
 Many farmed carp would have been fed purely on pellets, so they are very used to it.